 The Working Families Tax Credit Coalition engages in advocacy to improve and expand the Working Families Tax Credit.
-In 2024, our priority is making sure that seniors and young adults without kids can qualify for the Working Families Tax Credit.
+In 2025, our priority is making sure that all young adults, regardless of whether they have kids, can qualify for the Working Families Tax Credit.

 Take action!